HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/reset-hpovenclosuredevice.md

 ## Description

-This Cmdlet will assist Server Administrators in performing various power operations with enclosure resources.
+This Cmdlet will assist server administrators in performing various power operations with HPE Synergy enclosure resources.
 The following resources are supported with their supported operation:

     * HPE Synergy Appliance Bay - EFuse
-    * HPE Synergy Frame Link Module - EFuse or Resetn    * Device Bay - EFuse or Resetn    * HPE Synergy Fabric Module Device - EFuse
+    * HPE Synergy Frame Link Module - EFuse or Reset
+    * Device Bay - EFuse or Reset
+    * HPE Synergy Fabric Module Device - EFuse

+E-Fuse stands for Electronic Fuse.
+Setting the power state of a device to "E-Fuse" (or "Reset" for an Enclosure Manager) will reset the bay, but it will soon return to a normal running state.
+An E-Fuse will turn off power to the bay and then turn it back on.
+If the bay was powered off before the E-Fuse operation it will be powered on afterwards.
+A "Reset" will do a hard reset of the bay without affecting the power.
+E-Fuse on a device bay will power-cycle the whole blade including the iLO.

+A reset on the active Synergy Frame Link Module causes a failover to the standby Synergy Frame Link Module.
+The reset will fail if the Synergy Frame Link Module's firmware is being updated.
+An E-Fuse against an active Synergy Frame Link Module is not allowed.

+{% hint style="info" %}
+Minimum required privileges: Infrastructure administrator, Server administrator
+{% endhint %}

 ## Examples